California Nonresident Tuition Exemption Request (AB 540)

 - Attended or attained credits at a combination of California high school, California adult school, and California community college* for the equivalent of (3) years or more.

-*A year’s equivalence of attendance at a California community college is either a minimum of 24 semester units of credit or 54 quarter units.
-Full time attendance at a California adult school is a minimum of 420 hours of attendance for each school year.
+*A year’s equivalence of attendance at a California community college is either a minimum of 24 semester units of credit or 36 quarter units.
+For noncredit courses, a year’s attendance is a minimum of 420 class hours per year (a semester is equivalent to a minimum of 210 hours and a quarter is equivalent to a minimum of 140 hours).
+Full-time attendance at a California adult school is a minimum of 420 hours of attendance for each school year.

 Graduation/Degree Requirements (must meet one)